deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 :ref:`commands-sync_translation_fields` which can execute schema-ALTERing SQL to add new fields.
 Use either of these two solutions, not both.

-If you are adding translation fields to a third-party app that is using South, things get more complicated.
+If you are adding translation fields to a third-party app, things get more complicated.
 In order to be able to update the app in the future, and to feel comfortable, you should use the ``sync_translation_fields`` command.
-Although it's possible to introduce new fields in a migration, it's nasty and involves copying migration files, using ``SOUTH_MIGRATION_MODULES`` setting, and passing ``--delete-ghost-migrations`` flag, so we don't recommend it.
+Although it's possible to introduce new fields in a migration, it's nasty and involves copying migration files, using ``MIGRATION_MODULES`` setting, so we don't recommend it.
 Invoking ``sync_translation_fields`` is plain easier.

 Note that all added fields are by default declared ``blank=True`` and ``null=True`` no matter if the original field is required or not.
 In other